PC Won't Turn on All of A Sudden | Get 7 Reliable Ways to Fix Computer Won't Turn On - Qiling

 Fix 3 - Check your Hard Drive and Rescue Data on Another PC

-If every method or fix outlined above fails, and you cannot start your computer, the next step would be to check if your hard drive is still working.
-If it is working, you can rescue the data using capable software to ensure that it can be retrieved and transferred to the new PC.
+If the above methods fail to start your computer, and you're unable to boot, the next step is to check if your hard drive is still functioning.
+If it is, you can use specialized software to rescue your data, allowing you to transfer it to a new PC.

-One such capable software tool that can be used for this purpose would be Qiling Disk Master.
-If your computer's hard drive is working fine, you can use the tool for copying the data and then transfer the data to another computer.
+If your computer's hard drive is working fine, you can use a software tool like Qiling Disk Master to copy the data and then transfer it to another computer.
+This tool can be used for this purpose.

 Step 1.
 Take out the disk from the old PC.